31Reach00/trap-str-ufo/README.md

 ### Adding Menu Items (Admin)
 1. Use `/additem` command
-2. Send a photo with caption in the format:
+2. Send either a photo OR video with caption in the format:
 ```
 Name
 Description